 A ‘motherboard’ is the essential core of a computer system.
 It holds together many of the crucial components of a computer, including the central processing unit (CPU), memory and connections for input and output.
 The theme of MotherBoard is grounded in the form of the printed circuit board.

 This engaging installation was activated in the Green Mezzanine Gallery at the Eisemann Center in Richardson, TX in March of 2020 and was on display through Sunday, August 2, 2020.
-The main lobby, Ticket Office, administrative offices and the Forrest & Virginia Green Mezzanine Gallery are open now to enjoy this amazing installation.
-Major design elements include a series of sculptural components that connect LED lighting, projection, sound, and sculptural elements.
 Click here to see the MotherBoard Souvenir Program.

 Students from the UT Dallas’ ATEC 3D Studio, led by Professors Andrew Scott, Roxanne Minnish, and Matthew Unkenholz, were involved in the development of this project through the studio process.